taliweiss/tw-intro-to-lab-automation-project-requirements/Project6-Timers/README.md

 paste a screen shot from the logic analyzer below:

 ## update the code to add a delay in the loop function
-- Add a delay of 1 seconds in the loop function that simulates a long process.
+- Add the same for loop as in the previous exercise to simulate a long process.
 Does the LED still turn off after 5 seconds?
 Why or why not? answer here: __________ add a screen shot from the logic analyzer below: